General information on ranking

 The Washington Monthly’s Rankings publish four ranking list of four-year schools based on their contribution to the public good in three broad categories: social mobility, research, and providing opportunities for public service:

-All four rankings have the same methodology and consist of three equally weighted portions: social mobility, research, and community and national service.
+All four rankings consist of three equally weighted portions: social mobility, research, and community and national service.
 This means that top-ranked colleges need to be excellent across the full breadth of measures, rather than excelling in just one measure.
 In order to ensure that each measurement contributes equally to a college’s score within any given category, each data element is standardized so that each has a mean of zero and a standard deviation of one (unless noted).
 There are the following indicators in each of the three area (each area makes its 100% of the score):

 SOCIAL MOBILITY